 I also want to note that bagging may save your fruit, but you may still have to take action to save the rest of the tree!
 You won't have to spray your fruit, but you may need/want to spray the leaves on an as needed or preventive basis.
 One organic option is the previously mentioned product, "Greencure" which can be used to control cedar apple rust, scab, powdery mildew, and many other common fruit tree diseases, and it's safe enough to eat (although I wouldn't recommend that :).
 I generally have a nice balance between pest and beneficial insects, with tons of lady bugs, but if aphids ever get out of control, a few drops of liquid dish soap per gallon of water sprayed directly on them is very effective.
 You should also learn to identify beneficials and more importantly, their EGGS so that you never harm them!
 Beneficials include lady bugs, green lacewings, parasitic wasps, etc. You can find pictures of any insect and its eggs by doing google image searches.
 Also learn to find pest insects and their eggs so you can eliminate them before they become a problem.
 You also need to be able to identify fire blight so you can cut it out of your tree as soon as you notice it.

-Finally, don't use round up or common chemical weed killers on your lawn or around your trees, these products are extremely harmful to toads which otherwise will eat grubs and other pest insects that harm your trees.
-But the biggest mistake novices make is not keeping the space under their trees weed and grass free.
-Your tree will be much more susceptible to disease and other damage if it is not healthy, and the best way to keep it healthy, vigorous, and strong is by keeping it free of competition, and properly watered.
+Don't use round up or common chemical weed killers on your lawn or around your trees, these products are extremely harmful to toads which otherwise will eat grubs and other pest insects that harm your trees, they can also kill off other beneficial insects and earth worms.
+The World Health Organization has even put Roundup (glyphosate) on its list of chemicals likely to cause cancer in humans.
+But a big mistake novices make is not keeping the space under their trees weed and grass free.
+Your tree will be much more susceptible to disease and other damage if it is not healthy, and the best way to keep it healthy, vigorous, and strong is by keeping it free of competition, and adaquately watered.
 There is once again a very simple organic solution to this problem: Just put down corrugated cardboard all around your trees (you can get it for free from any cardboard recycling bin, check small appliance stores, trash pick up areas, etc).
 You can cardboard RIGHT UP TO THE TRUNK, and you want to go as far out away from the trunk as the furthest branch tip (this is known as the drip line).
 After putting down the cardboard, you should dump a little compost on top so it looks nice.
 Boom, no more weeds.
 The trees love it, water passes though it, its free, the worms LOVE it, it keeps the roots of the tree from drying out, its all natural (the glue in most corrugated cardboard is nothing more than corn starch, even the dye is generally derived from soy, the paper is pine, it all breaks down over a two year period when you can redo it (this process even feeds the tree a bit).
 By the way, you can use the same exact method for simple weed free gardening too, just cut holes where you want to plant seeds and you won't have to pull a weed all season.
 I recommend at least two layers for a serious weed barrier.